Jeiwan/uniswapv3-book/content/docs/milestone_1/introduction.md

 For your convenience, I put all the Python calculations in [unimath.py](https://github.com/Jeiwan/uniswapv3-code/blob/main/unimath.py).

 > You'll find the complete code of this milestone in [this Github branch](https://github.com/Jeiwan/uniswapv3-code/tree/milestone_1).

+> If you have any questions feel free asking them in [the GitHub Discussion of this milestone](https://github.com/Jeiwan/uniswapv3-book/discussions/categories/milestone-1-first-swap)!